Search

 Life after death

 The elements we all too often chop down, rake away, chase with leaf blowers, bag up to be hauled off like trash are homes for other species, not to mention restaurants, kitchens and nurseries.
-For so
+For so many animals, life begins in the decay.

 A humane backyard without the ‘backyard’